NOT LOVING LAMINATE1/12

 Affordable laminate countertops are ubiquitous in today’s homes, but these sensible kitchen standbys are not popular with new buyers.

-A recent study by the National Association of Home Builders found that laminate countertops are one of the top ten house features that buyers despise.
-Instead, homebuyers are willing to pay a bit more for a house that boasts granite, tile, and even concrete kitchen countertops.
+A recent study by the National Association of Home Builders found why sellers are not Getting Asking Prices for their Home Selling.
+Instead, homebuyers are willing to pay a bit more for a house that showcases granite, tile, and even concrete kitchen countertops.

 Many Americans love to kick back with a cold brew or a glass of wine, but not everyone wants to advertise their recreational indulgence by installing a prominent wine cooler or wet bar.
 Once considered stylish and trendy, these luxe house features are no longer in high demand.
 Instead, extra cabinets or storage shelves can fetch a higher closing price.

-Unruly shrubs, filthy sidewalks, and a yard full of dandelions can drag down your home’s value by no small amount.
+A Very old, filthy sidewalks, and a yard full of dandelions can drag down your home’s value by no small amount.
 Plus an unkempt yard may signal to potential buyers that other household maintenance tasks have been neglected.
-Hire a local landscaper to mow the lawn, weed and mulch flower beds, trim overgrown trees and shrubs, and put a happy face on your home exterior.
-For a couple hundred dollars, you can resolve a multitude of sins.
+Hire a local landscaper to mow the lawn, weed, and mulch flower beds, trim overgrown trees and shrubs and put a happy face on your home exterior.
+For a couple of hundred dollars, you can resolve a multitude of sins.

 GOOD FENCES MAKE GOOD SALES4/12